 What is being tested?

-Without the proper enzyme to break them down, homocysteine and methionine begin to build up in the person's body.
-A baby with this condition will appear normal at birth but within a few years will begin to develop signs such as a dislocated lens in the eye, a long slender build, long thin fingers, skeletal abnormalities, osteoporosis, and a greatly increased risk of thromboembolism and of atherosclerosis that can lead to premature CVD.
+Without the proper enzyme to break them down, homocysteine and methionine begin to build up in the body.
+Babies with this condition will appear normal at birth but within a few years begin to develop signs such as a dislocated lens in the eye, a long slender build, long thin fingers, skeletal abnormalities, osteoporosis, and a greatly increased risk of thromboembolism and of atherosclerosis that can lead to premature CVD.

 How is the sample collected for testing?

-A blood sample is taken by needle from a vein in the arm; sometimes a urine sample is also collected.
+A blood sample is taken by needle from a vein in the arm.
+Sometimes a urine sample is also collected.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.

 Another article, Follow That Sample, provides a glimpse at the collection and processing of a blood sample and throat culture.

 Is any test preparation needed to ensure the quality of the sample?

 Fasting for 10 to 12 hours may be required prior to blood testing.